Serving Mercer, Ocean, Monmouth, Middlesex County

-Brian, a Forked River resident, has been with Cowleys since 2017.
-He is a valued member of our construction/home improvement crew, and has a variety of responsibilities including crawl space encapsulation (CleanSpacing), attic insulation, mold treatment, and related home improvement services.
+Brian, a Forked River resident, has been with Cowleys since 2016.
+He is a valued member of our construction/home improvement crew and has a variety of responsibilities including crawl space encapsulation, attic insulation, mold treatment, wildlife damage repair, and related home improvement services.

 He joins us with an extensive background in construction and carpentry.
 For many years, Brian was a highly skilled union carpenter.
-His past experience including running his own construction company and serving as the maintenance manager of a large apartment complex.
-Brian has a keen understanding of the importance of completing projects on time and on budget, and brings strong leadership skills to Cowleys.
+His past experience included running his own construction company and serving as the maintenance manager of a large apartment complex.
+Brian has a keen understanding of the importance of completing projects on time and on budget and brings strong leadership skills to Cowleys.

 Brian enjoys the variety of home improvement work offered at Cowleys.
-He commented that the different jobs and their unique challenges every week makes his work week interesting.
-He takes personal pride in his work and brings out the best in the other team members.
+He commented that the different jobs and their unique challenges every week makes his work interesting.
+He takes personal pride in every assignment and brings out the best in the other team members.

 To keep the air quality of your home healthy, prevent damage to your attic and roof, and keep your HVAC system running cost-efficiently, it’s important to maintain an air barrier between the living space of the home and the attic.
 Simply put, everything works better when attic air is kept out of the house and house air is kept out of the attic.
 Why?
 Let’s start with keeping attic air where it belongs.
 If you’ve ever ventured into the attic, especially during the warmer months, you know that attic air can be outright nasty.
 It often contains dust particles and other contaminants — contaminants that can cause health problems for the home’s occupants.
 The less attic air that enters your home’s living spaces, the better.